 If flushing has not been done during closure, you should conduct your water safety risk assessment procedure.
 You should also carry out tests to ensure the safety of the water before employees can return to work.

-5. How will you train your staff on new measures?
+5. How have you trained your staff on new measures?

 In countries with less strict lockdown measures such as Sweden, governments are relying on the public choosing to act safely in order to curb the infection rate.
 This requires clear, effective communication from the government.

 Since it will take some time for people to adjust, you can increase awareness by using visual icons .
-You can access free COVID-19 Awareness icons from Pro-Sapien to support your return to work initiatives.
+Gain access to free COVID-19 Awareness icons from Pro-Sapien to support your return to work initiatives.

-6. How will you support your staff’s mental health?
+6. How have you supported your staff’s mental health?

 Although COVID-19 targets physical health, it has also taken a heavy toll on global morale.